robertosaavedr/robertosaavedr/README.md

 ### This is Roberto Saavedra👋

-I am an incoming third year Statistics student, right now I am looking forward to learn Machine Learning, so I hope you can find interesting stuff here.
+I am an incoming third year Applied Statistics student, right now I am looking forward to learn Machine Learning, so I hope you can find interesting stuff here.

 You can reach me at robertocarlos.saavedrabaylon@gmail.com, and you can check my LinkedIn as well www.linkedin.com/in/rsaavedr/
 <!--